frntprog/Codewars/README.md

 # Codewars

-This repo was created in order to store my solutions for kata.
+This repo was created in order to store my solutions from Codewars.
+It has folders regarding different levels of difficulty.